 The amendment clarifies that the costs that relate to a contract comprise both incremental costs of fulfilling the contract and an allocation of other direct costs related to the contract activities.
-This amendment has no impact on the Group
+The amendment is not expected to have any material impact on the Group.